 Menu options change daily or weekly, but after sampling two of the honkin’ big sandwiches on artisan bread (turkey and chicken salad), I’m willing to bet they are all fantastic.
-I loved that my sandwich came with a zesty herb mayonnaise and with freshly baked bread.
-It is hard to make an exceptional sandwich but I feel that Tusten Cup did just that.
+I loved that my sandwich came with zesty herb mayonnaise and with freshly baked bread.
+It is hard to make an exceptional sandwich, but I feel that the Tusten Cup did just that.

 Even better than the herb mayo was the amazing pasta salad, which came as a side dish to the sandwiches.
 The fava beans, combined with fresh tomatoes, kidney beans, and garbanzos was fantastic.
 I would love to have the recipe!
 Grab an iced chocolate mocha (freaking nom!) to wash it down with or a craft bottled beverage.
-I appreciated that the mocha at Tusten Cup was made with premium cocoa powder, not a syrup.
+I appreciated that premium cocoa powder, not syrup, made Tusten Cup’s mocha.

 8. Embark Craft Ciderworks, Williamson

 Not only can you have a delicious cider beverage at Embark Craft Ciderworks, but you can enjoy a fantastic meal as well.
 On the menu is a very memorable appetizer known as The Monster Marauder Pretzel.
 It is truly larger than your head and is a must to order!
 The pretzel comes with a side of cider cheese (be still my beating heart!) and house-made honey mustard.